SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles whether Freezing should disable the Dynamic Bones or attempt to stop their movement.
+Toggles whether **Freeze** should disable the Dynamic Bones or attempt to stop their movement.

 This option is not available if **Optimize Clone** was used.